Scotland, West Scotland

 - Authorized Provider of The 152nd Open

-- Guaranteed tickets - no need to enter the lottery!
+- Guaranteed tickets - no need to enter the ballot!

 Golf's oldest major

-For over 150 years, the world's best golfers have battled it out against the challenge of links golf at The Open, the oldest and most international Championship.
+For over 150 years, the world's best golfers have battled it out against the challenge of links golf at The Open, the oldest and most historic major championship.
 Starting in 1860, eight professional golfers assembled at Prestwick to determine who would be the Champion Golfer.

 The winner was to receive the Challenge Belt, which at the time was worth £25.
 It wasn't until 1873 that the Claret Jug was presented for the first time.
 The original Claret Jug is now on permanent display at the clubhouse at The Royal and Ancient Golf Club of St Andrews.

 Royal Troon Golf Club

 Royal Troon has currently hosted 9 Open Championships, most recently in 2016 which turned out to be one of the most exciting majors in recent history.
 Henrik Stenson came out on top over Phil Mickleson in an epic final round, named ‘Duel in the Sun II’.